11.2 Generics in Rust

 }

-• No Specialization: Rust does not currently support template specialization like C++.
+• No Specialization: Rust does not currently support template specialization, although associated traits and types often achieve similar outcomes.